Scott H. Biram: Career

-On November 29, 2013, (Black Friday/Record Store Day) he released a limited-edition gospel 7" vinyl single, "When I Die," (with B-side "John The Revelator" featuring Jesse Vain).
-The downloadable version was also made available.
-Another full-length album, "Nothin' But Blood" was released on Bloodshot Records, February 4, 2014, on both limited edition, blood-red vinyl, and compact disc.
+On November 29, 2013, (Black Friday/Record Store Day) Biram released a limited-edition gospel 7" vinyl single, "When I Die," (with B-side "John The Revelator" featuring Jesse Vain).
+A downloadable version was also available.
+Another full-length album, Nothin' But Blood, was released on Bloodshot Records, February 4, 2014, on both limited-edition blood-red vinyl and compact disc.
 His albums Dirty Old One Man Band and Graveyard Shift were re-released on colored vinyl in 2015.
-On February 24, 2017, Bloodshot released another full-length album, The Bad Testament on CD, ltd. edition orange swirl vinyl, and 180-gram black vinyl.
+On February 24, 2017, Bloodshot released another full-length album, The Bad Testament on CD, limited edition orange swirl vinyl, and 180-gram black vinyl.
 "The Bad Testament" debuted at #3 on the Billboard Blues Charts, only 2 spots under The Rolling Stones' "Blue & Lonesome".
 It also debuted at #93 on the CIMS independent record store sales charts.
-The CD version, and digital version of Scott H. Biram's album "The Bad Testament" also includes a bonus EP called "Lost On The River" made up of songs he recorded for the soundtrack of the documentary film produced by Yeti Coolers, Shut Up and Paddle about the Texas Water Safari canoe race.
-On November 22, 2019, Bloodshot Records released Biram's 11th album, "Sold Out to The Devil: A Collection of Gospel Cuts by The Rev. Scott H. Biram" on "natural" colored vinyl, CD, and digital.
-Biram's 12th album, "Fever Dreams" was released by Bloodshot, during the worldwide pandemic in the Fall of 2020.
-The album features two songs with his friend and fellow Ameripolitan Awards, Outlaw Male Winner, Jesse Dayton, on lead guitar.
+The CD version, and digital version of Scott H. Biram's album "The Bad Testament" also includes a bonus EP called "Lost On The River" made up of songs recorded for the soundtrack of a documentary film produced by Yeti Coolers, Shut Up and Paddle about the Texas Water Safari canoe race.
+On November 22, 2019, Bloodshot Records released Biram's 11th album, Sold Out to The Devil: A Collection of Gospel Cuts by The Rev. Scott H. Biram on "natural" colored vinyl, CD, and digital.
+Biram's 12th album, Fever Dreams, was released by Bloodshot during the worldwide covid-19 pandemic in the fall of 2020.
+The album features two songs with his friend and fellow Ameripolitan Awards Outlaw Male Winner Jesse Dayton on lead guitar.
 These are cover songs; "Single Again" by Gary Stewart, and "Monkey David Wine" by David Allan Coe.
-Dayton and Biram enthusiastically trade off vocal lines in the latter.

-On March 25, 2003, Biram was involved in a head-on collision with a big-rig semi truck, which resulted in both his vehicle and his body being crushed.
-He survived the wreck and was flown to Brook Army Medical Center in San Antonio, Texas.
-He suffered from a broken femur, knee, foot, and arm, and severe internal injuries.
-Metal rods and pins were placed in all of the broken bones, and one and a half feet of his intestine had to be removed from his body.
-One month later he was back on stage at Austin's Continental Club playing a show from a wheelchair with an I.V. still dangling from his arm.